 The issue with Crocs is that they are not recommended for active children who are always running around, since they don’t provide any stability to your child’s feet.

 Crocs won’t hurt your children’s feet as long as you wear them for what they are designed to do.
-Crocs are only meant to be worn when your children are NOT being physically active.
+Crocs are only meant to be worn when your children are being physically active.
 A brief stroll in Crocs will not harm your child.
 However, if your kids are wearing Crocs for long periods of time, this can lead to several foot problems such as blisters, calluses, or corns.

+Did you know that certain Crocs styles are made of higher-quality materials and provide more support than others?
 Those are the styles I will describe in this article so you can keep your kids’ feet and legs healthy!

-CAUTION – Is your Child in Danger when Wearing Crocs?
+Caution- Is Your Child in Danger when Wearing Crocs?

-If your kids are running around and performing high intense activities while wearing their Crocs, this can definitely put them at danger of falling down and hurting themselves.
-Children should NEVER run in Crocs.
+If your kids are running around and performing high intense activities while wearing their Crocs, this can definitely put them in danger of falling and hurting themselves.
+Children should never run in Crocs.

+Crocs don’t provide any stability and your kids will be in serious danger of falling and hurting themselves.
 Parents should ask themselves: Am I able to run in a pair of Crocs?
 If you don’t know, try it!
 You will see how far you can get.
-Also, you will notice how your feet will move too much inside the shoe, since there is no strap holding the foot in place.
+Also, you will notice how your feet will move too much inside the shoe since there is no strap holding the foot in place.

 That is the main reason why I only recommend wearing Crocs for short periods of time.
 Crocs do not support a child’s foot needs since they do not provide any arch or ankle support, especially with all the movement and stress a child performs during his/her everyday activities.